ChristianDaza/Software_Development_group/README.md

 Our software can be run in the command line, Visual studio Code and PyCharm, but we will follow the command line approach.

 ##### Require packages
-Using the command line install the following packages, which can be also be found in the [requirement](https://github.com/ChristianDaza/Software_Development_group/blob/Main/requirements.txt) file.
+Using the command line install the following packages, found in the [requirement](https://github.com/ChristianDaza/Software_Development_group/blob/Main/requirements.txt) file.

 - Python 3.9.5
 - Flask==2.0.2